 Preparing For a Face-To-Face Interview

-The in-person interview is typically the 2nd step in the process (following the phone interview).
-This meeting allows the interviewer to get a better feel for the candidate’s qualifications, presentation & communication skills as well as professional appearance.
+The face-to-face interview is typically the 2nd step in the process (following the phone interview).
+This in-person meeting allows the interviewer to get a better feel for the candidate’s qualifications, presentation & communication skills as well as professional appearance.
 The candidate is also ‘interviewing’ the interviewer, to determine if the opportunity is in line with their professional goals & values.

 1. The Basics